 Probing questions are about a specific topic to uncover more information.

-For example: 'What type of television do you think would fit best on your wall?'
+For example: 'What type of television do you think would fit best in your living room?'

 Probing questions are used to:

-- obtain more specific information in order to fully understand your customer's needs
+- get more specific information to fully understand your customer's needs

 - uncover and clarify your customer's perceptions and opinions.

 Confirming questions are designed to check that your customer understands what you've said.